nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 #### Local Development Environment

 ```
   build            Build all docker images.
   debug            Start Nautobot and its dependencies in debug mode.
   destroy          Destroy all containers and volumes.
   restart          Restart Nautobot and its dependencies in detached mode.
   start            Start Nautobot and its dependencies in detached mode.
   stop             Stop Nautobot and its dependencies.
 ```

 #### Utility

 ```
   cli              Launch a bash shell inside the running Nautobot container.
   create-user      Create a new user in django (default: admin), will prompt for password.
   makemigrations   Run Make Migration in Django.
   nbshell          Launch a nbshell session.
 ```

 #### Testing

 ```
   bandit           Run bandit to validate basic static code security analysis.
   black            Run black to check that Python files adhere to its style standards.
   flake8           Run flake8 to check that Python files adhere to its style standards.
   pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards.
   pylint           Run pylint code analysis.
   tests            Run all tests for this plugin.
   unittest         Run Django unit tests for the plugin.
 ```

 ## Project Overview

-This project provides the ability to develop and manage the Nautobot server locally (with supporting services being *Dockerized*) or by using only Docker containers to manage Nautobot.
+This project provides the ability to develop and manage the Nautobot server locally (with supporting services being dockerized) or by using only Docker containers to manage Nautobot.
 The main difference between the two environments is the ability to debug and use **pdb** when developing locally.
 Debugging with **pdb** within the Docker container is more complicated, but can still be accomplished by either entering into the container (via `docker exec`) or attaching your IDE to the container and running the Nautobot service manually within the container.

 The upside to having the Nautobot service handled by Docker rather than locally is that you do not have to manage the Nautobot server.
 The [Docker logs](#docker-logs) provide the majority of the information you will need to help troubleshoot, while getting started quickly and not requiring you to perform several manual steps and remembering to have the Nautobot server running in a separate terminal while you develop.